-British chef Jamie Oliver's recipe for chicken braised in milk has made the rounds here at The Kitchn, and we all agree it is absolutely divine.
-It's a recipe that takes some trust — cook a whole chicken in milk?
-But trust you should — the results more than speak for themselves.
+British chef Jamie Oliver's recipe for chicken braised in milk has made the rounds here at Kitchn, and we all agree it is absolutely divine.
+It's a recipe that takes some trust (cook a whole chicken in milk?), but trust you should — the results more than speak for themselves.

 This lemony, sage-infused chicken with its incredible golden sauce has become a perennial visitor to my autumn menus, and this year, I decided to take it to the slow cooker.
 Here's my riff on the original — same tender chicken, now with even more hands-off time.

 Slow Cooker Chicken in Milk: Watch the Video

 Switching this recipe from the Dutch oven to the slow cooker is practically seamless.
 The cooking methods are nearly identical, so making it in the slow cooker primarily means extending the cooking time.
 Jamie Oliver cooks his chicken with the lid removed, but we at The Kitchn have discovered we actually prefer it with the lid on — just like in a slow cooker.

 I would normally reduce the amount of liquid for a slow cooker recipe, but that golden sauce you get at the end is so dang good that I decided to let it ride.
 (And FYI, I did not regret this decision.)

 No, the biggest debate I had in converting this recipe was actually whether or not to sear the chicken before putting it in the slow cooker.
 I'm a big fan of slow cooker recipes that let you throw it all in the pot and walk away, so I was tempted to do away with the searing step altogether.
 But when I brought this up at Kitchn HQ, our Editor in Chief, Faith, argued that the deep, caramelized flavor from searing the chicken and scraping the browned bits from the pan are actually a crucial flavor component to this otherwise fairly simple dish.
 After much soul searching, I finally decided that I agree.